Popular Island World

 Pick an island, every island

 The most northern of the Gulf Islands, Gabriola’s sheltered west side is a popular anchorage and alternative to nearby Nanaimo’s lively waterfront.
 Pages Resort and Marina and Silva Bay Resort offer berths and every type of comfort.
 Take advantage of dive charters, fishing charters, kayak rentals or golf in seaside splendor at Gabriola Golf and Country Club.
-If you brought a bike, you may visit the many galleries, farm tours, and wineries on a circle route.
+If you brought a bike, you may visit the many studios, farm tours and beaches on a circle route.
 Don’t miss the Malaspina Galleries, which are beautiful wave-like sandstone formations that were created by millennia of water erosion.
 More info

 Home to several natural parks and recreation areas, this rugged island is ideal for active adventurers.
 Follow the island’s forested hiking and biking trails, or explore the coastline with a kayak.
 Dionisio Point Provincial Park is a popular place to go swim, hike and explore tide pools.
 Enjoy fine West Coast cuisine at Galiano Oceanfront Inn and Spa or French homestyle dining at Le Berengerie.
 Montague Harbour offers snug anchorage and best sunsets.
 For an unforgettable experience, ride with Tommy Transit on the shuttle bus to Hummingbird Pub.
 The food is good, but it is the ride you will never forget.
 While ashore, sample the extraordinary array of galleries on the Galiano Art Studio Tour.
 More info